jcurt812/startup/README.md

-### Notes from Simon HTML project
+### Notes from Simon HTML Project
-* Learned aout the menu element (can be a replacement for an OL or UL)
+* Learned about the menu element (can be a replacement for an OL or UL)
 * Learned about the sup element that allows for superscript
 * Learned what "&reg" does (creates a registered trademark symbol)
 * Learned about the link tag for inside the head
 * Learned a general structure that is easy to follow: header, main, footer
 * Learned how to implement the table, and what a th does

+### Notes from Simon CSS Project
+* Learned a little bit more about Bootstrap framework (and how it is implemented into the HTML files)
+* Uses the class="" syntax a lot to define a class for each element so that Bootstrap can apply CSS to it
+* Learned in more detail about flexboxes and how they work